Gary Payton

 Gary Dwayne Payton Sr. (born July 23, 1968) is an American former professional basketball player who played in the National Basketball Association (NBA) for 17 seasons.
-Widely considered one of the greatest point guards of all time, he is best known for his 13-year tenure with the Seattle SuperSonics, where he holds franchise records in assists and steals and led them to an NBA Finals appearance.
-He also played with the Milwaukee Bucks, Los Angeles Lakers, Boston Celtics, and Miami Heat.
-Payton won an NBA championship with the Heat in 2006.
-Nicknamed "the Glove" for his defensive abilities, Payton was inducted into the Naismith Basketball Hall of Fame in 2013.
-In October 2021, Payton was named to the NBA 75th Anniversary Team.
+Nicknamed "the Glove" for his defensive abilities, he is widely regarded as one of the greatest point guards of all time.
+He spent the majority of his career with the Seattle SuperSonics, where he holds franchise records in assists and steals, and later played short stints for the Milwaukee Bucks, Los Angeles Lakers, Boston Celtics, and Miami Heat.
+He made three NBA Finals appearances: with the Sonics in 1996, the Lakers in 2004, and the Heat in 2006, winning in the last.